ncoghlan/misc/notes/python3/questions_and_answers.rst

       File "<string>", line 1, in <module>
     ImportError: No module named 'nspkg.b'

+That said: Eric Snow *has* now backported the Python 3.4 import system to Python 2.7 as `importlib2 <https://pypi.python.org/pypi/importlib2>`__.
+I'd advise against experimenting with it at this point in time unless you're very familiar with the import system internals :)

 Python 3.3 also included some `minor <http://bugs.python.org/issue12265>`__ `improvements <http://bugs.python.org/issue12356>`__ to the error messages produced when functions and methods are called with incorrect arguments.

-The upcoming Python 3.4 release also aims to provide a significantly more complete package for new users, by bundling the ``pip`` installer (see :pep:`453`) and integrating it into the ``pyvenv`` virtual environment creation utility (Python 3.3 already bundled the Python Launcher for Windows with the Windows installers).
+The Python 3.4 release also aims to provide a significantly more complete package for new users, by bundling the ``pip`` installer (see :pep:`453`) and integrating it into the ``pyvenv`` virtual environment creation utility (Python 3.3 already bundled the Python Launcher for Windows with the Windows installers).
+While there is no current proposal to include these changes in a Python 2.7 maintenance release, I expect we will see such a proposal at some point in the future.

 .. _room-for-improvement: